rlguy/Blender-FLIP-Fluids/README.md

 Source code files will state their license at the top of the file.
 Assets will include a license file and information in their containing directory.

+### Source code availability

+The FLIP Fluids addon is developed in our team's own private repository.
+Due to licensing restrictions, the project source contained in this public repository cannot contain the royalty-free content (See [LICENSE_Standard_Royalty_Free.md](LICENSE_Standard_Royalty_Free.md)) of the Blender Market product and cannot contain features that depend upon the royalty-free content.
+This public repository will often not be up-to-date with the private development repository.
+The full source code including all features and royalty-free content is distributed with the Blender Market product.

 ## Links

 - [Blender Market Page](https://www.blendermarket.com/products/flipfluids)